Fontbane/pokeruby493/README.md

 I don't know when or if I'll ever be able to complete it, so keep that in mind.

 ### Progress
-403/493 - 386 + Turtwig, Grotle, Torterra, Chimchar, Monferno, Infernape, Piplup, Prinplup, Empoleon, Starly, Staravia, Staraptor, Kricketot, Kricketune, Shinx, Luxio and Luxray.
+405/493 - 386 + Turtwig, Grotle, Torterra, Chimchar, Monferno, Infernape, Piplup, Prinplup, Empoleon, Starly, Staravia, Staraptor, Kricketot, Kricketune, Shinx, Luxio, Luxray, Budew and Roserade.

 ### Modified Files